nicotine-plus/nicotine-plus/doc/SLSKPROTOCOL.md

 # Peer Messages

-Peer messages are sent to peers over a 'P' connection (TCP).
+Peer messages are sent to peers over a `P` connection (TCP).
 Only a single active connection to a peer is allowed.
 In Nicotine+, these messages are defined in slskmessages.py.

 ## Peer Message Format